 Although right now Salesforce integrates very well with HubSpot Marketing with the swap of an API key and flick of a switch, the civility of these two companies could change.
 Unlikely, but Salesforce/Pardot could choose to limit the integration, bringing increased costs of ownership or limitations to the user.

 Interested in moving over to HubSpot CRM?
-Wondering if it is potentially a the right CRM for you?
+Wondering if it is potentially the right CRM for you?

 Give us a call, we'd love to help you make an informed decision.
 Contact MO now.